 Credit cards are a must for any travel overseas.
 Besides providing emergency access to a line of credit, use a credit card for deposits and online reservations.
 Credit cards even have some handy travel features such as complimentary insurance and airport lounge access.
 But be careful, many credit cards charge a fee of about 3% of the transaction value for currency conversion.

 Our comparison of credit cards includes a handful of cards suited for an overseas trip.
-Among these products are the Barclaycard Arrival® Plus World Elite Mastercard® and the Chase Sapphire Preferred® Card.
-Both cards provide travel insurance, rewards for travel purchases and waive all foreign transaction fees.
+Among these products is the Chase Sapphire Preferred® Card.

 Once upon a time travelers checks were a popular way to take foreign currency overseas.
 Today, this type of travel money has been replaced by plastic. travel cards, debit cards and credit cards offer the same security features and are more convenient.
 In Peru, traveler’s checks can be cashed at most banks, but be aware that you may wait in long lines and pay a commission.